Medieval Engineers: Development

 Medieval Engineers was developed and published by the indie video game developer Keen Software House based in the Czech Republic.
 It is a sandbox game built on Keen's own voxel-based game engine, VRAGE 2.
 The volumetric approach is what allows for realistic physical behavior.

 The game is a follow-up to Keen's Software House's earlier Space Engineers, which is also a sandbox game based on the VRAGE 2 engine.
 The core difference in gameplay is that Space Engineers is set in a zero-gravity environment, whereas Medieval Engineers, taking place on an earth-like planet, uses gravity extensively.
 Space Engineers continued development in tandem with Medieval Engineers which offered technological feasibility and evaluation of capability to aid in the development of Space Engineers, for example compound blocks, spheroidal landscape, mechanical blocks, "Voxel hands," structural integrity, and procedural terrain generation.
 Medieval Engineers also benefited from some advancements introduced into Space Engineers, such as multi-player, physics, Steam Workshop integration, and a modding SDK.

 Medieval Engineers enjoyed active development under the guidance of Tim "Deepflame" Toxopeus, with weekly updates including an updated video posted to YouTube generally on Tuesdays.
 This active effort continued until February 2019.
 After the official release of Space Engineers and the Medieval Engineers release of 0.7.1 both occurring in February 2019, the Medieval Engineers development team was folded into the Space Engineers team with no future planned updates.
 However, the game received a small update bringing it to 0.7.2 upon its official release out of Early Access in March 2020.

-In April 2022 the Community Edition was released.
+Post release

+After negotiations, Keen Software House agreed to share ongoing maintenance exclusively with two prominent developers in the Medieval Engineers modding community, Equinox and Gwindalmir.
+On April 7, 2022, the Community Edition was released as 0.7.3, an alternate, "opt-in" branch release from the final official release, created from 0.7.2 and aggregating many bug fixes.
+The Community Edition continues to see ongoing maintenance with its own website, Discord channel, and future planning/bug tracker site for the community to monitor and engage in progress.
+The Community Edition also benefits from occasional support from one or more Keen Software House developer(s), and has been well received by the community as being superior to the final official release.